DeveloperZahra/UseCsaseAndSequenceDiagrams/use case and sequence diagram.md

 A sequence diagram is a type of interaction diagram because it describes how—and in what order—a group of objects works together.
 These diagrams are used by software developers and business professionals to understand requirements for a new system or to document an existing process.
 Sequence diagrams are sometimes known as event diagrams or event scenarios.

+## 📌 Benefits of sequence diagrams:

+Sequence diagrams can be useful references for businesses and other organizations.
+Try drawing a sequence diagram to:

+⭐ Represent the details of a UML use case.

+⭐ Model the logic of a sophisticated procedure, function, or operation.

+⭐ See how objects and components interact with each other to complete a process.

+⭐ Plan and understand the detailed functionality of an existing or future scenario.